Welcome to The Art of River Cruising, my blog highlighting all the exciting things

 I know, I know, that’s everyone’s New Year’s resolution.
 But at least when

-I’m traveling to visit our ships I’ll be able to take advantage of our
+I’m travelling to visit our ships I’ll be able to take advantage of our

 well-equipped, onboard fitness centers.
 As well as riding a stationary bike, I might also